Java-prog-class/FishermansQuest/StoryLine.md

 As a young man, the elders of your village often spoke scary fables about Dragon Island.
 They told of a menacing dragon that could demolish everything in it's path.
-You listened in awe to the stories of course being an impressionable young man, but your curiosity thrived as you got older following, in your father's footsteps of being a great fisherman.
+You listened in awe to the stories of course being an impressionable young man, but your curiosity thrived as you got older following in your father's footsteps of being a great fisherman.

 Many times while you were resting at the market you could hear groups of fisherman telling